-Are current and former students available to speak to their experience?
+Are current and former students available to talk about their experience in the program?

 How is a sense of community built among classmates living in distant locations?

-Students are expected to work together daily to respond to questions and participate in discussions.
-In addition, students work together on group projects.
-Our limited class size of no more than 30 students naturally encourages group interaction that can develop during onsite sessions and in group projects.
+Students attend live classes together and are expected to work together every day to respond to questions and contribute to discussions.
+You also work together on group projects.
+Our class size of no more than 30 students naturally encourages group interaction to develop during onsite sessions and in group projects.

 Our faculty are also an important part of the learning community.
 When courses are in progress, faculty are available during virtual office hours and via telephone and email as needed to facilitate learning and support students.